 - Mistakes get fossilized among partners.
 Maybe someone makes a mistake that impedes meaning.
 Their partner asks for clarification once and the person gives it and then continues to make that same mistake over and over and never gets any more feedback that that mistake is impeding meaning.

 - There’s no chance for many students to encounter a partner at a slightly higher level of language development (the zone of proximal development), which can be extremely helpful.

-How to Mix it Up
+How to Mix Partners Up When Teaching English

 It’s really easy to mix it up and make the students change partners.
 I usually do it randomly by just assigning numbers or letters or whatever, but there are plenty more scientific ways to do it too, including phone apps or websites.